vvnraman/cppcon-2022-cpp-neovim/slides/20-overview.md

 - Peek behind the curtain

 Note:
-- By the end of this talk I hope to have shown what a modern command line based development environment could look like, as an alternative to a GUI based IDE.
+- I hope by the end of this talk, the command line feels a bit more friendlier than before.
+- Whether or not you consider as an alternative to GUI based IDEs comes down to preferences.
-- I hope to show
+- I also hope to show
-  - Neovim's TUIs, which stands for Terminal User Interface
+  - Neovim's fancy Terminal User Interfaces
   - Its built in LSP integration
   - as well as its rich plugin ecosystem, a lot of which are LSP aware and leverage the language server for their functionality.
-- Along the way you will also see a few things under the hood of the editor, i.e. the compiler and the rest of the tooling which are usually hidden when you're using an IDE.
+- Along the way we'll also peek at a few things under the hood of the editor, which are typically hidden away from us when using an IDE.

 <!-- next slide -->